-The Fifth Section: it extends from the northwestern parts of Beit Jala (from bypass road 60, the tunnel section) and and continues southward to the west side of Artas village where it directs southeast, west of Khalayel Al-Louz area.
-After that, it heads southwest towards Wadi Al-Nis to include all of Efrat settlement.
+The Fifth Section: it extends from the northwestern parts of Beit Jala (from bypass road 60, the tunnel section) and runs along bypass road #60 to west of Artas village where it directs southeast to reach west of Khalayel Al-Louz.
+After that, it heads southwest towards Wadi Al-Nis and takes in all of Efrat settlement.
 The Israeli Army has already started implementing this section in December 2005.
 This section stretches for a length of 25.5 kilometers.
-It will entrap the western rural villages of Battier, Hussan, Nahalin, Wadi Fukin, Al Jab'a, Khallet 'Afaneh ('Afaneh Hamlet), Khallet Beit Zakariyya (Beit Zakariyya Hamlet) and Khallet Al-Balluta (Al-Balluta Hamlet), total area 51335 Dunums (51.335 Km2).
-The segregated area includes the aforementioned Palestinian villages segregated in addition to the 12 Israeli settlements within the Gush Etzion settlements Bloc.
+This section of the Segregation Wall will entrap the western rural villages of Battier, Hussan, Nahalin, Wadi Fukin, Al Jab'a, Khallet 'Afaneh ('Afaneh Hamlet), Khallet Beit Zakariyya (Beit Zakariyya Hamlet) and Khallet Al-Balluta (Al-Balluta Hamlet), total built-up area 51335 Dunums (51.335 Km).
+The segregated area includes the aforementioned Palestinian villages segregated in addition to the 12 Israeli settlements of the Gush Etzion settlements Bloc.